Preamble

 To promote the Progress of Science and useful Arts;

-To limit, regulate, and prohibit the labor of persons under eighteen years of age;-And
+To limit, regulate, and prohibit the labor of persons under eighteen years of age;

 Section 11: Powers Denied to Congress